flynnjh/github-profiles-tailwind/README.md

 It even works with organisations as well!
 ![](./example/example_organization.png)

+## About

-This app is available on [Heroku].
+This app is available on [Heroku](example.com).
 The app may take sometime to start up because this dyno won’t be particularly popular, once it has started please reload the page manually to avoid any errors.

 For my first proper React app, I wanted to build something simple with an API that doesn’t require an API key or OAuth.
 So, I decided to build a little GitHub profile viewer in React, using Tailwind for styling and Axios for API calls.